InterIIT24-IITR/Sirius/README.md

 3. **Contract Review Agent**: Analyzes legal contracts, flagging suspicious or risky terms for your review.
 4. **Market Insights Agent**: Conducts competitive market analysis, offering actionable insights for strategic decision-making.

-Along with these specialized agents, it contains a tailored pipelines for legal and financial queries along with a general pipeline for all your daily needs.
+Along with these specialized agents, it contains tailored pipelines for legal and financial queries along with a general pipeline for all your daily needs.
 Efficient, accurate, and built to save you time and effort.

 ## Directory Structure